Back to Blog Posts

 And the bar for relevance, Federal Rule of Evidence 401 is far from high.
 Evidence is relevant if “it has any tendency to make a fact more or less probable than it would be without the evidence” and “the fact is of consequence in determining the action.”
 To ensure that this does not become a fishing expedition, the court will often limit subject matter and duration of admissible ESI.

-Now that you’ve mastered social media data, uncover the considerations and best practices for handling other complex data types in ediscovery, including:
+Now that you’ve learned how to do ediscovery with social media, including the nuances of social media data collection, uncover the considerations and best practices for handling other complex data types in ediscovery, including:

 Julio Ruelas